TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

 =====

-A content object of type FILES uses the File Abstraction Layer (FAL) and is there to output information about files.
+A content object of type FILES uses the File Abstraction Layer (FAL) and is used to display information about files.

 .. contents::
    :local: